Grain damage: Broken/Cracked Kernels

-Fungal and Insect Infestation
+Fungal and insect infestation

 Fungal and insect infestations can cause dry matter losses which in turn make the grain less valuable.
-Fungi, or mold, growth and insect infestation go hand in hand, as many insects actually feed on the storage molds created through the deterioration of grain.
+Insect infestation and growth of fungi (including mold) go hand in hand, as many insects actually feed on the storage molds created through the deterioration of grain.
 Insect infestations can result in not only grain damage as understood by shorter storage times, but can also affect the actual weight of the grain, leading to lower prices at market.
 In addition, these problems can reduce the nutritional or chemical value of the grain, which can be very important based on the end use.
 Mold growth can be triggered by moisture, mechanical damage, storage temperature, and other factors.
 Mycotoxins refers to the toxic fungal chemicals that grow on crops.
-Of these, the most researched of these is aflatoxin, which have the potential to be carcinogenic.
+Of these, the most researched of these is aflatoxin, which have the potential to be carcinogenic (cancer-causing).